 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 7D Mark II and the Sony Alpha 7S II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 7D II and the Sony A7S II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 7D II and the Sony A7S II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the A7S II is markedly lighter (31 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.